mtossain/satsvs/readme.md

 <SaveOutput>NetCDF</SaveOutput>
 ```
 - PolarView angle: This parameter can be given to see one part of the globe in an stereographic view, eg.  for the polar region.
+  When negative the area on the South Pole will be visible.
 - Revisit flag: This flag will enable revisit computation after the swath coverage.
 The statistic will determine
 what kind of statistic is displayed per user location.
 - SaveOutput: NetCDF or Numpy This flag will enable saving user swath coverage for every timestep.